memgraph/docs/mage/query-modules/cpp/betweenness_centrality_online.md

-This query module delivers a _fully dynamic_ betweenness centrality computation tool using the [iCentral](https://repository.kaust.edu.sa/bitstream/handle/10754/625935/08070346.pdf) [^1] algorithm. iCentral saves up on computation in two ways: it singles out the nodes whose centrality scores could have changed and then incrementally updates the scores, making use of previously calculated data structures where applicable.
+This query module delivers a _fully dynamic_ betweenness centrality computation tool using the [iCentral](https://repository.kaust.edu.sa/bitstream/handle/10754/625935/08070346.pdf) [^1] algorithm by Jamour, Skiadopoulos and Kalnis. iCentral saves up on computation in two ways: it singles out the nodes whose centrality scores could have changed and then incrementally updates their scores, making use of previously calculated data structures where applicable.

 This drives down the algorithm’s time complexity to _O_(_m′n′_) and space complexity to _O_(_m_ + _n_), where _m_ and _n_ are the counts of edges and